weareviaai/via-platform/README.md

 ## Overview

-The following sections reference a few values from your VIA AI tenant account accessible using the VIA AI Console:
+The following sections reference a few values from your VIA AI tenant account that are accessible from the VIA AI Console:

 - ``Project ID``: The ID of the project is available from the Projects view
 - ``Tenant API Key``: The tenant-specific API key will be made available to you by your VIA AI contact